untra/untra.github.io/philosophy.md

 ### _"Do not declare victory until the party has started."_
 \- Sam Volin

-### You cannot change what you cannot first measure.

 ### Transitions are hard; Change is good.

 ### _"Can a man still be brave if he's afraid?"
 "That is the only time a man can be brave."_